tu-leminh/dot_files/BOTS.md

 Note: The script will automatically detect the repository location, making it portable across different systems.

-## Application Versions for Locking
+## Application Versions Tracking

-To ensure consistent behavior across different systems, we lock the versions of key applications.
-The `scripts/install_latest_tools.sh` script installs specific versions of these tools to maintain consistency:
+This repository installs the latest stable versions of key applications using the `scripts/install_latest_tools.sh` script.
+The currently installed versions are tracked here for reference:

-*   **Neovim**: v0.12.0-dev (development version)
+*   **Neovim**: v0.11.4 (stable version)
 *   **Zsh**: v5.8
 *   **Ranger**: v1.9.3
 *   **Tmux**: v3.5a
+*   **Lazygit**: v0.55.0
+*   **K9s**: v0.50.9

+Note: The script now installs the latest stable versions of all tools rather than locking to specific versions.
+These tracked versions are for reference purposes only.

 For the submodules (plugins and themes), specific commits are locked via Git submodules to ensure consistent behavior.